+Parameter Description

-Parameter Description seconds Maximum PPP negotiation timeout period, in the range from 10 to 65535 in the unit of seconds
+seconds Maximum PPP negotiation timeout period, in the range from 10 to

+65535 in the unit of seconds

-If the maximum negotiation timeout period expires but PPP negotiation is not finished, the PPP negotiation is considered as having failed.
+negotiation is considered as having failed.
 The maximum PPP negotiation timeout period is 20s by default.

-The following example sets the maximum PPP negotiation timeout period on interface virtual-ppp1 to 200 seconds.
+Configuration Examples The following example sets the maximum PPP negotiation timeout period on interface virtual-ppp1 to 200 seconds.